-Grain-Free Cinnamon Swirl Crumble Muffins (Dairy Free, Paleo, Nut Free)
+Paleo Cinnamon Swirl Crumble Muffins (Gluten Free, Nut Free)

-This weekend I went to work to create the perfect grain free muffin.
-I know a lot of people are nut intolerant, but I still prefer to bake grain free because grains are an irritant for autoimmune issues.
-They can cause a flare up in the gut, or in joints and other symptoms.
+I prefer to bake grain free because grains are an irritant for autoimmune issues.
+They can cause a flare up in the gut, in joints and other symptoms.
 As much as I love to use gluten free flour in moderation, I love to bake grain free.
 Typically I use an almond flour blend for lower carb, but I made these babies with cassava flour.
 And they came out SO good.
 The trick to cassava flour is to add enough wet ingredients to make up for how much it absorbs liquid.
 This was the case with these muffins.
 The more liquid I added, the more it sucked it up.
 So I had to add double the amount than in a regular GF recipe.
-The best part of these muffins?
-The liners I used from Bakers Signature.
-They're beautiful and delicate and peel away so easily without having your muffin stick!
-No one likes that.

 Cassava Flour: A grain free baking flour.
 A lot of liquid is needed when baking with cassava, it absorbs a lot of moisture